hdShang/arxiv-daily/docs/cs-CV/2025-06-30/papers/250623468v2-navmorph-a-self-evolving-world-model-for-vision-and-language-navigat.md

 ---
 layout: default
-title: NavMorph: A Self-Evolving World Model for Vision-and-Language Navigation in Continuous Environments
+title: "NavMorph: A Self-Evolving World Model for Vision-and-Language Navigation in Continuous Environments"
 ---

 # NavMorph: A Self-Evolving World Model for Vision-and-Language Navigation in Continuous Environments